pyvec/naucse.python.cz/lessons/beginners-en/print/index.md

-Soon your programs will look more like a sorcerer's potion (*wait for the full moon and if Mars is in conjunction with Jupiter then stir up three times*) but the principle is still the same: the computer reads the commands from top to bottom and performs them one after another.
+Soon your programs will look more like a sorcerer's potion (*wait for the full moon and if Mars is in conjunction with Jupiter then stir up three times*) but the principle is still the same: the computer reads the commands from the top to the bottom and performs them one after another.

 ## Print and expressions